-Hot on the heels of the distressing time with Mark's mother...my mum had a stroke and went into hospital.
-Then followed weeks of me voyaging back and forth to the old grey rock to try and work out how to comfort, how to proceed in the next chapter of life, the aging parent part of the manual, the one we don't open much until we have to.
+Hot on the heels of the distressing time with Mark's mother, my mum had a stroke and went into hospital.
+Then followed weeks of me voyaging back and forth to the old grey rock to try and work out how to comfort, how to proceed in the next chapter of life - the ageing parent part of the manual has not been overly explored . . .

 Having said that, we did try very hard to get her to come down here.
-Planned the small 'granny house' a cute mini house next to ours where she could have listened 'ad infinitum' to Ezra playing the drums and Mark tinkling the ivories.
-May be thats why she couldn't quite make the move.
-Actually, it was the pull of the mother earth of Dorset for her, the rounded comfortable hills, familiarity, knowing where one is.
-May be we all become thus, even us wanderers... we have been here now for nearly ten years and this landscape seems to be where I feel at home...possibly a bit nearer the sea..not sure, but I would like to be able to grow a bougainvillea in the ground.
+Planned the small 'granny house', a cute mini-house next to ours where she could have listened 'ad infinitum' to Ezra playing the drums and Mark tinkling the ivories.
+Maybe that's why she couldn't quite make the move.
+Actually, it was the pull of Dorset for her: the rounded comfortable hills, familiarity, knowing where she was on the planet.
+Perhaps we all become thus, even us wanderers . . . we have been here now for nearly ten years and this landscape seems to be where I feel at home; possibly a bit nearer the sea . . . not sure, but I would like to grow a bougainvillea/lemon tree in the ground.

-Mums room is like a little cozy sitting room with quite a bit of her own furniture and personal items, pictures etc. Its a little eyrie, up in the tree tops, peaceful.
-However it is not, or ever will be true 'home' and mum will probably never really accept the move, despite lack of alternatives, meaning her house, but I hope it will become easier for her.
+Mums room is like a little cozy sitting room with quite a bit of her own furniture and personal items, pictures etc. A little eyrie, up in the tree tops, peaceful.
+However it is not, or ever will be true 'home' and Mum will probably never really accept the move, despite lack of alternatives - meaning her house, but I hope it will become easier for her.

 Recent events have meant I have changed my direction (again) am now writing a book, not a kids one this time, and am loving it.
 At the moment concentrating on being in the studio is not possible, being on the move and writing is the silver lining for the present time.